Ecohackerfarm/powerplant/docs/dev_docs.md

 ## CLI

-The CLI is used for migrating crop data and for administration tasks.
-To keep everything properly synchronized the database is never modified directly, but always through the server even for administration tasks.
+CLI is used for migrating the initial database to MongoDB, for testing, and for administration tasks.

 The CLI and the UI are using common client functions (`shared/api-client.js`) that are based on the Axios HTTP client.